prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 <div class="medium-8 medium-pull-2 columns" markdown="1">

 ### We shall meet again

+*This are the first verses I ever penned down.
+It paints the love story of Rupsa and me between the year 2003 to 2009.
+From her being the dream girl in the neighbourhood whom I am too shy to ask out, to the days 6 years later, when we are finally in a serious relationship yet, I need to leave my home city soon for my college.*

 Stars shining bright, on the cold moonlit night,
 On the lamp-post, an owl perched.